 Tip: Empty the drip tray often as the plant will soak up the excess water, it can also cause germs and insects to grow.

 Gardeners use a number of techniques when it comes to preventing leakage.
-One such technique used is double potting.
+One such technique used is double potting. double potting is an age old method on how to stop plant pots leaking.

 How to prevent indoor plants from leaking water by double potting?